vladimirmukhin/aws-interview-questions/Readme.md

 3. What types of Load Balancers exist on AWS?
 What are the difference between them?
 4. What is AWS Direct Connect?
 What SLA is provided by direct conect AWS Direct Connect?
 5. What HA Options are available for Direct connect?
+6. Explain the difference between AWS WAF, security group and network ACL.
+What tool would you choose?

 <h3> Amazon S3 </h3>